zSuperx/zSuperx.github.io/content/Other-Works/proxytunnel.md

 ## Proxytunnel

-Proxytunnel is a program that connects `stdin` and `stdout` across SSH using the HTTPS proxy.
+Proxytunnel is a program that securely connects `stdin` and `stdout` across SSH using the HTTPS proxy.

 The original repository can be seen [here](https://github.com/proxytunnel/proxytunnel).

-## Nix Flake

 Since Proxytunnel is not in the `nixpkgs` repo, I created a simple Nix Flake so Nix users can build and install it.

+## Standalone Nix Shell

 To create a temporary Nix Shell with access to the `proxytunnel` binary, you can run the command:

 ```console
 nix develop github:zSuperx/proxytunnel
 ```

+## Nix Flake Input

 If you instead want to include it as a flake input, the following `flake.nix` shows how to do so: